samvaughan/hector-observing/docs/FAQs.md

 Below are some frequently asked questions or bugs that have arisen during our use of the pipeline.

+## The allocation code fails and says "Some magnets are fully blocked!"

+This means that there is no way for the Robot to place the magnets in the desired positions.
+The robot arm itself has a set clearance when it picks up and puts down magnets, and so some magnet configurations which don't clash aren't actually possible to put on the plate.

+In this case, you'll need to go back and use the interactive configuration tool to change the magnet positions to have a bit more clearance.
+The error message will let you know which magnets are affected.

 ## Snakemake has an error which mentions _"`The files below seem to be incomplete`"_.

 This happens when a `snakemake` task doesn't finish properly- often because it's been killed by someone pressing `Ctrl-C`.
 It's basically saying "I don't know if the files below are finished or not!".